Archive for YIVO

 A version was sung during the Holocaust in the Vilna ghetto and was printed in Shmerke Katcherginski’s collection “Lider fun getos un lagern”, 1948.
 The singer Rokhl Relis called it “Dos lid fun umbakantn partisan”.
 Instead of the guillotine, the father is killed in a gas chamber.

 Beyle Schaechter-Gottesman sings a similar version to Rantz’s, and there is enough difference in the text to make it worthwhile to post it on the Yiddish Song of the blog at some point.
-A beautiful version is found in the Stonehill collection at YIVO, sung by an as yet unidentified man, (Reel 9).
+A beautiful version is found in the Stonehill collection, sung by an as yet unidentified man, (Reel 9).

 Shlof shoyn kind mayns vider ruik ayn.